-1.3.
+1.4.
 Corporate Governance

-Sesa S.p.A., with registered office in Empoli (FI) and activities throughout Italy, is the parent company of a Group that is the reference operator in Italy for value-added IT solutions for the business and professional segment, with consolidated revenues of Euro 1.55 billion and 1,900 employees (excluding trainees).
-The Group' s mission is to provide advanced technological solutions in the districts of the Italian economy, guiding customers along the path of technological innovation with particular reference to the SME and Enterprise segments.
-Through its VAD (Value
+Sesa S.p.A., with registered office in Empoli (FI) and activities throughout Italy, is the parent company of a Group that is the reference operator in Italy for value-added IT solutions for the business and professional segment, with consolidated revenues of Euro 1.775 billion and over 2,540 employees (excluding trainees).
+The Group's mission is to provide advanced technological solutions in the districts of the Italian economy, guiding customers along the path of technological innovation with particular reference to the SME and Enterprise segments.